9 best Christmas gift ideas for audiophiles

 Grado SR325e headphones

 If you're really taking sound (almost too) seriously, then you're quite happy sacrificing form and function.
 It's probably fair to say Grado headphones are a case in point.
 The style is divisive - although we think they look quite smart - and they don't do anything except play music; there's no wireless here.
 They also leak sound something rotten, so they're a little anti-social.
-But if all you want is superb sound, there's simply nothing better, which is why they won the What Hi-Fi?
-Award for best home on-ear headphones £100 to £400.
+But if all you want is superb sound, for under £300, there's simply nothing better.

 Chord Mojo DAC